osegbotonie/enterprise-m365-administration-lab/docs/07-privileged-access-management.md

 Automatic Expiration
 ```

-The specific activation requirements should depend on the sensitivity of the role.
+The activation requirements should depend on the sensitivity of the role.

 Possible controls include:

 * Multi-factor authentication.
+* Phishing-resistant authentication where available.
 * Approval.
 * Justification.
 * Activation duration limits.
 * Conditional Access requirements.

-The objective is to prevent unnecessary standing privilege.
+The objective is to reduce unnecessary standing privilege.

 ---